sheril5/infra/README.md

 * Argocd secret

-  Use the below secret yaml  and replace the username ,password and server url by using the command given below and copy-paste the required credentials in this secret
+  Use the below secret yaml  and replace the password with the argocd password which can be obtained by using the **kubectl** command  and the server url is obtained from the capten ui under *capten-->platform-engineering* .Copy the repo url from the argocd setup

 ```bash
 kubectl get secret initial-admin-secret -n argo-cd